seekinginfiniteloop/PlainLicense/docs/licenses/public-domain/unlicense/index.md

 ### We Provide No Warranty and Accept No Liability

-We provide the work "as is" and provide no warranties.
-You use the work at your own risk.
-We are not responsible for any damages or issues from your use of the work.
+**We provide the work "as is" and offer no warranties.** We are not responsible for any damages or issues from your use of the work.

-///
+////

-/// tab | original 'legalese'
+//// tab | official version

-# The Unlicense
+# Unlicense (Public Domain)

 This is free and unencumbered software released into the public domain.